mvicens/typrod/README.md

 And other custom ones are permitted for a not-generic using.

+Also it is possible to shorthand it putting an array, instead of the object, following this order: `name`, `label`, `required`, `type` and the rest (in an object).
+So `['isForeign', 'foreign?', false, 'b', { customKey1: 'one', customKey2: 'two' }]` equals to `{ type: 'b', name: 'isForeign', label: 'foreign?', required: false, customKey1: 'one', customKey2: 'two' }`.

 Besides, accompanying this directive, in the same tag, `tpd-values` is placed, determining the TPD JSON values (manipulated by `fromJson` and `toJson`).
 This pure attribute is optative but its exclusion has no much sense.

 #### `tpd-property`